IlyaSlesar/autozippy/README.md

 * `lvl` - **supported only with LZMA** - compression effort level

 ## Contributing
 Program is far from complete and all help is welcome.
-You may also report bugs or submite feature requests but I can't guarantee timely responses or fixes.
+You may also report bugs or submit feature requests but I can't guarantee timely responses or fixes.